|

 propellers.
 I grew up a mile away and walked by this plant for three

-years going to Junior High School, and then drove by it for 5 and a half
+years going to Junior High School.
+Then I drove by it for five and a half

 years when I went to college.
 I was unaware of this building's